regional-specter/Trading-Bot-Algo/README.md

 ## Learning & Future Work

-This project is a continuous learning endeavor.
+This project is a continuous learning point.
 Key areas for ongoing development and exploration, derived from continuous review and analysis, include:

 ### Layer 1 | Market State & Context Layer (Regime Classification)
 *   **Threshold Tuning (Crucial & Ongoing):** Experiment with RSI and TREND_STRENGTH thresholds for precise regime classification.